snakster/cpp.react/README.md

 * no glitches will occur (i.e. no inconsistent sets of input values).

 It can even implicitly parallelize calculations, while automatically taking care of potential data-races and effective utilization of available parallel hardware.

+This makes using Cpp.React an alternative to implementing imperative change propagation manually through callback functions and side-effects.

 # Documentation
 The documentation is still incomplete, but it already contains plenty of useful information and examples.